sysprog21/rv32emu/docs/instruction.md

 format, with a ±4KiB range.

-U-type instructions, of which there are only two (`lui` and `auipc`), have a 20-bit immediate field, but I-type and S-type instructions (used for things like `addi` and `slti` and, notably, memory loads and stores) have only a 12-bit immediate field.
+U-type instructions, of which there are only two (`lui` and `auipc`), have a 20-bit immediate field.
+However, I-type and S-type instructions, used for operations like `addi`, `slti`, and notably memory loads and stores, have only a 12-bit immediate field.

 ## Instruction Format
 ```